MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 1. In the **Add members** pane, find the person that you want to add to the workspace.
 You can search by name or email address.
 1. Choose the new member's **Role** from the drop-down list.
 1. When you're done adding members, select **Add members** to confirm.

+For more information, see [manage environments and workspaces](manage-environments-workspaces.md).